Timeless configuration space and the emergence of classical behavior: Path integrals in configuration space

 \subsection{Configuration space}

 \begin{quote} ``Indeed, all measurements of quantum mechanical systems could be made to reduce eventually to position and time measurements (e.g., the position of a needle on a meter or time of flight of a particle).
 Because of this possibility a theory formulated in terms of position measurements is complete enough to describe all phenomena." - Feynman and Hibbs \cite{Feynman_Hibbs} \end{quote} I would add that even the reading of a clock is abstracted from a position measurement; we often identify it with a given configuration of that common contraption on the wall (or on our wrists).
 These facts are argued for extensively in favor of a representation of physics in configuration space in Barbour's `The End of Time' \cite{Julian_End} (although there the arguments are still couched on a Wheeler-DeWitt interpretation of quantum gravity).
-There are good reasons to assigning preferred status to a position representation of quantum mechanics.\footnote{There is a matter of the \emph{choice} of configuration space.
-The way I make this choice here is relatively arbitrary, and can be in principle argued against.
-For gravity, I will choose the space of 3-metrics, since the use of e.g. extrinsic curvatures requires time derivatives.
-See the conclusions for further discussion. } Of course, in the end one can translate the formalism to momentum space (e.g. if a Fourier type of transformation is available), but the primary physical ontological entity is taken to be configuration space, with other aspects being alternative epistemological descriptions only.
+There are good reasons to assigning preferred status to a position representation of quantum mechanics.
+Of course, in the end one can translate the formalism to momentum space (e.g. if a Fourier type of transformation is available), but here the primary physical ontological entity is taken to be configuration space, with other aspects being alternative epistemological descriptions only.